 The R.I.C.E.D. procedure (Rest, Ice, Compression, Elevation, Diagnosis) should be followed for soft tissue injuries.
 Manage the injuries using the methods outlined in a regular Red Cross First Aid Course.
-Calling for help if necessary and the need for ambulance (Call 111).
+Call for another person to help and if necessary call for an ambulance (Call 111).